Day 2: The Farmer’s Market and more eating

 It was chilly that night too!
 Definitely remember to pack a jacket and cardigans if you go in winter!
 The temp dips low during the morning and evening hours, although the afternoons are nice and toasty.

 When we got back to the condo I started myself on a regimen of antibiotics, nasal sprays, and cold medicine which I keep in my travel bag.
+My last patient was 10 years old and had obstructive bronchitis.
+Ventolin was available in our hospital pharmacy in nebules, so I gave my patient that.
+I was really happy to see the results and I want to recommend generic ventolin inhaler to anybody who suffers from tough bronchitis, just consult your doctor first.
 I was hoping to beat the symptoms before it ballooned into a full blown cold like Steve.
 Let’s see if this works…

 Until Day 3…